-What is The Oasis Centre at Kings Ash Academy?
+What is Support Base at Kings Ash Academy?

-The Oasis centre is a place where children’s emotional, social and mental health needs are addressed within a caring, supportive environment in order to develop their learning skills.
+The Support Base is a place where children’s emotional, social and mental health needs are addressed within a caring, supportive environment in order to develop their learning skills.

-The Oasis Centre is situated at the far end of the school and consists of 2 small classrooms and a relaxation room, which have been equipped and furnished to create a warm, engaging and creative space where children can relax and learn.
+The Support Base is situated at the far end of the school and consists of 2 small classrooms and a relaxation room, which have been equipped and furnished to create a warm, engaging and creative space where children can relax and learn.

 There are 5 members of staff based in the Oasis Centre who are all highly qualified to work with children with additional needs.
 The Oasis Centre staff work with up to 70 children a week, with some children getting intensive support and others a “light touch”.

 Children who struggle at lunch and break times are also catered for in the Oasis Centre during these times.

 Some Children may attend Support Base every morning and remain active members of their class in the afternoon.
 These children’s behavior has either prevented others in their class from learning or hampered their own learning.
 At Kings Ash Academy, we recognise that not all children are able to manage the demands of mainstream class and some require additional support.